arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/either/README.md

 In general, `Validated` is used to accumulate errors, while `Either` is used to short-circuit a computation upon the first error.
 For more information, see the `Validated` vs `Either` section of the `Validated` documentation.

-By convention the right hand side of an `Either` is used to hold successful values.
+By convention, the right side of an `Either` is used to hold successful values.

 ```kotlin:ank
 val right: Either<String, Int> = Either.Right(5)